jeremyclark13/automatic-theme-plugin-update/readme.md

 ## Adding new versions

-Edit the index.php under api folder on your server.
+Edit the packages.php under api folder on your server.
 Commented thoroughly throughout with sections that need to be changed to reflect themes/plugins that are to be updated.

 ## Adding additional themes/plugins